Wynne du Mariau Caffey-Knight

 Wynne’s peers selected her as a CityView Top Attorney for wrongful death, products liability, medical malpractice defense, consumer protection defense, federal court practice, appellate court practice, and personal injury.
 She is honored by U. S. News Best Lawyers for commercial and construction litigation and by Super Lawyers for Medical Malpractice Defense.

-Wynne is President of the Knoxville Bar Association’s Board of Governors and is a Fellow of the Knoxville Bar Foundation on Tennessee Supreme Court Justice Sharon Lee’s nomination.
+Wynne is Immediate Past President of the Knoxville Bar Association’s Board of Governors and is a Fellow of the Knoxville Bar Foundation on Tennessee Supreme Court Justice Sharon Lee’s nomination.
 She has actively served in committees and sections, including Access to Justice (past Co-Chair), Alternative Dispute Resolution, Corporate Counsel, CLE, Functions, Interprofessional Relations (past Co-Chair); Law Office Technology, Membership, Professionalism, Publications, Unmet Legal Needs of Children, and Work/Life Balance.

 Wynne is a past-President of the statewide Tennessee Lawyers’ Association for Women, chaired its CLE and its Elected and Appointed Officials Committees, served as Judicial Liaison and on the Empowerment Conference Committee.
 She is also a past-President of the regional East Tennessee Lawyers’ Association for Women, received its highest Spirit of Justice Award, and chairs its Komen Race for the Cure Team.
 She serves on Komen East Tennessee’s Board and Executive Committee.
 Wynne is a member of the International Association of Defense Counsel.